 - Defiant Captive: Snarks and defies all her capturers constantly, including Maul, even after learning what he really is.

 - Foregone Conclusion: Because the Jedi Order can't know that the Sith are still alive in the form of Sidious and Maul until The Phantom Menace, something must've happened to her to prevent them from knowing sooner.
-Given that Maul wants to fight her to the death... she dies, of course.
+Given that Maul wants to fight her to the death... she dies.

 - Harmful to Minors: Considering she's a young Twi'lek girl, things really don't sound good for her, She at least escapes the custody of the cartel, but that ends up leading her into a meeting with Maul.
 Though unlike many other Jedi Padawans that have been abducted, she can take care of herself quite fine.